chris-belcher/electrum-personal-server/README.md

 Download the latest release or clone the git repository.
-Enter the directory and rename the file `config.cfg_sample` to `config.cfg`, edit this file to configure your bitcoin node json-rpc authentication details.
-Next add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
+Enter the directory and rename the file `config.cfg_sample` to `config.cfg`, edit this file to configure everything about the server.
+Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.

 Finally run `./server.py` on Linux or double-click `run-server.bat` on Windows.
 The first time the server is run it will import all configured addresses as